-Applicants should submit their choice of the Coalition Application or Common Application and must also complete the University of Chicago Supplement.
+Applicants should submit their choice of the Coalition Application or Common Application, both of which include the University of Chicago Supplement.
 Applicants will also be be prompted to create a UChicago Account, where they can submit information and view their admissions decision.

 Select One of Two Applications